Titwik/Dissertation/README.md

 # Minimally Rigid Graphs and their Circle Packings

 This repository contains the Python code involved in my final year dissertation project for the academic year 2023/2024.
-I was supervised by Dr Louis Theran, and investigated the the existence of circle packings for a given minimally rigid graph using numerical optimization methods.
+I was supervised by Dr Louis Theran, and investigated the existence of circle packings for a given minimally rigid graph using numerical optimization methods.

 I was awarded a First Class Honors grade for the project, and it's up here for people to view and play with if interested :)